 - (1) Beneficial ownership is determined in accordance with the rules of the Securities and Exchange Commission and generally includes voting or investment power with respect to securities.
-Shares of Common Stock subject to options and warrants currently exercisable or convertible, or exercisable or convertible within 60 days of May 31, 2002, are deemed beneficially owned and outstanding for computing the percentage of the person holding such securities, but are not considered outstanding for computing the percentage of any other person. - (2) MIL's Board of Directors has sole voting and investment power over the securities held by MIL.
-MIL's directors are Gary L. Ellis, Vice President, Corporate Controller and Treasurer of Medtronic, Inc. (MIL's parent) and Vice-President, Controller, Treasurer and Director of MIL, Robert L. Ryan, Senior Vice President and Chief Financial Officer of Medtronic, Inc. and Vice President, Chief Financial Officer and Director of MIL and David J. Scott, Senior Vice President and General Counsel and Secretary of Medtronic, Inc. and Vice President, Secretary and Director of MIL. - (3) Includes 3,000,000 shares of our Common Stock issuable under a warrant held by MIL and 352,113 shares issuable under our Investment Agreement with MIL. - (4) Dr. Paul C. Bruckes, President, Richard J. Schmid, Chief Financial Officer, Ronald C. Keller, Controller, and Alfred C. Salvato, Treasurer, of Thomas Jefferson University, each has investment and voting power over the securities held by Thomas Jefferson University.
+Shares of Common Stock subject to options and warrants currently exercisable or convertible, or exercisable or convertible within 60 days of March 31, 2002, are deemed beneficially owned and outstanding for computing the percentage of the person holding such securities, but are not considered outstanding for computing the percentage of any other person. - (2) Includes 3,000,000 shares of our Common Stock issuable under a warrant held by MIL and 352,113 shares issuable under our Investment Agreement with MIL. - (3) Includes 40,909 shares of our common stock held by Boston Healthcare which are registered for sale on a Registration Statement on Form S-3, as amended and filed with the Securities and Exchange Commission on September 15, 2000 (Commission Registration No. 333-45888).
+These shares may be sold by Boston Healthcare prior to the completion of this offering. - (4) See Footnote 3.